autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 start

 group "Filter Objects by Class" {
-:Iterate through each object in objects list;
-while (has not finished iterating through object list) is (TRUE) if (current object type != param.object_types_to_check?) then (TRUE)
+while (has not finished iterating through predicted object list) is (TRUE) if (current object type != param.object_types_to_check?) then (TRUE)
   #LightPink:Remove current object;
 else (FALSE)